 - Use Skype or similar platforms as a communication tool to let everyone chat in real time.

 - Consider also using Google Drive, Dropbox, or Sharepoint as a tool for documents sharing.

 - Be sure to have daily stand-ups, retrospectives, and planning sessions since they are key ingredients to successful teams, especially if you are working with Agile methodologies.
-(Do not miss this: Say no more “buts” and stop asking yourself why Scrum is not working).

 5. Learn to capture the best of everyone

 One thing to consider when working in multi-cultural teams is that we experience an interchange of ideas coming from different patterns of reasoning.
-Learning to take advantage of that diversity could benefit the team with providing a wider range of ideas, resulting in the personal growth of every member and thus, a project with enriched results.
+Learning to take advantage of that diversity could benefit the team by providing a wider range of ideas, resulting in the personal growth of every member and thus, a project with enriched results.